simongog/sigir16-topkcomplete/instructions/README.md

 ## Top-k completion system #4 (case-insensitive version)

-We have to add two more bit vectors to generate a system which is capcable of matching case-insensitive but returns the original (case-sensitive) strings for our query.
+We have to add two more bit vectors to generate a system which is capable of matching case-insensitive but returns the original (case-sensitive) strings for our query.
 This index is implemented in [index4ci][IDX4ci].

+Compared to [index4][IDX4] we added three members to the class:
+ * `m_str_start` is a bit vector which marks the starting positions of each string in the concatenation
+ * `m_str_sel` is a select structure for `m_str_start` so that we access the start of the i-th string efficiently
+ * `m_bv_uc` is a bit vector which indicates for each position in the concatenation if the character was in uppercase

+ Apart from the reorganization of the construction (strings are first sorted case-insensitively, then concatenated, `m_bv_uc` constructed and the trie built over the lowercased concatenation) there are only minor changes of the code:
+  * the pattern is lowercased before the matching
+  * for each top-k entry, say the `i`-th string, we use `p=m_str_sel(i+1)` to go the the start of the `i`-th string in the concatenation and then check for each character  at position `j` of the string if it was written in uppercase in the original input by checking if `m_bv_uc[p+j]` was set.
+If yes, we uppercase the character at position `j` in the string.

+### Exercise 4.b

+With the default parametrization of the class `index4ci<>` takes about 427 MiB for the Wikipedia titles input.
+Try to optimze the space of the index by choosing better parameters.
+Keep in mind that the query times.
+They should not exceed 5 milliseconds.
+Call you new index `demo` and try the `demo-webserver` application.
+A good solution should not require more than 330 MiB ;)

 ## Top-k completion system #5